Accredited by the Commission on Dental Accreditation

 - The kit must be purchased during the first week of each Fall semester (approximately $1,600.00 in the freshman year and $800.00 in the senior year) through the department.

 [ top ]

 - Eligible to take Freshman English 1 (ENG 101).

 - Eligible to take Intermediate Algebra (MAT 102), or have completed Elementary Algebra (MAT 101) or equivalent with a 2.0 or higher.

-- Completed Intro to Biology (BIO 110), Anatomy & Physiology 1 (BIO 111) or Anatomy & Physiology II (BIO 112), with a 2.0 or higher; High School AP Biology (score of 3,4,or 5) or a passing grade in the Biology CLEP examination within 5 years (Spring 2008 semester or later).
+- Completed Intro to Biology (BIO 110), Anatomy & Physiology 1 (BIO 111) or Anatomy & Physiology II (BIO 112), with a 2.0 or higher; High School AP Biology (score of 3,4,or 5) or a passing grade in the Biology CLEP examination within 5 years of the application deadline (February 1st).

-- Completed High School Regents Chemistry with a grade of 75 or better; Elements of Chemistry & Physics (CHM 120); or a college Chemistry course (with a lab) with a grade of 2.0 or better within 5 years of (Spring 2008 semester or later).
+- Completed High School Regents Chemistry with a grade of 75 or better; Elements of Chemistry & Physics (CHM 120); or a college Chemistry course (with a lab) with a grade of 2.0 or better within 5 years of the application deadline (February 1st).

 - Attain a minimum cumulative GPA of 2.5.